Alfalfa Hay Market Size and Share

 Key Report Takeaways

-• By grade, supreme grade alfalfa hay (RFV > 185) represented 28.3% of the market in 2024 and is anticipated to grow at a 6.1% CAGR through 2030.
+• By grade, supreme grade alfalfa hay (RFV > 185) represented 28.3% of the alfalfa hay market size in 2024 and is anticipated to grow at a 6.1% CAGR through 2030.

 • By distribution channel, export trading houses led with 37.3% revenue share in 2024, while e-commerce platforms are growing at an 8.8% CAGR.

-• By livestock application, dairy cattle feed accounted for 52.2% of value in 2024, while the equine segment is growing at an 8.5% CAGR.
+• By livestock application, dairy cattle feed accounted for 52.2% of the value in 2024, while the equine segment is growing at an 8.5% CAGR.

-• By geography, North America led with 36.2% revenue share in 2024, while Asia-Pacific is projected to grow at a 6.8% CAGR through 2030.
+• By geography, North America led with a 36.2% revenue share in 2024, while the Asia-Pacific region is projected to grow at a 6.8% CAGR through 2030.

 • AL Dahra ACX Global Inc., Standlee Premium Products, LLC, and Riverina held market shares of 0.51%, 0.29%, and 0.10%, respectively, in 2024.